RicardoAzuul/RicardoAzuul.github.io/README.md

 - people who are interested in roleplaying games, but have little to no experience and are looking to learn more.

 The tasks that we will help users solve:
-- find the basic details of the Roleplay Cafe: opening times, location, an idea of the menu.
+- find the basic details of the Roleplay Cafe: opening times, location, an idea of the menu, social media
 - find events that are hosted at the Roleplay Cafe.
 - for the gamemasters: submit their game idea, so the Roleplay Cafe can add it to the regular games.
 - for the gamemasters: find out the resources the Roleplay Cafe has on offer, and if necessary reserve them.